NomFascinant/WipeUUrCollab/README.md

 # WipeUUr - Optimize and Clean Your PC

 Welcome to the official repository of **WipeUUr**, a powerful program designed to clean, optimize, and maintain your PC in top condition.
-Developed in collaboration with the talented [Collaborator's Name or Username], this project was born from the desire to offer users a simple yet effective tool to take care of their system.
+Developed in collaboration with the talented NomFascinant, this project was born from the desire to offer users a simple yet effective tool to take care of their system.

 ## 🛠️ Features